-Every traffic meter maintains a table of TRAFFIC FLOW RECORDS for flows seen by the meter.
+Every traffic meter maintains 'flow table', i.e. a table of TRAFFIC FLOW RECORDS for flows seen by the meter.
+Details of how the flow table is maintained are given in section 4.5 below.
 A flow record contains attribute values for its flow, including:

 - Addresses for the flow's source and destination.
-These include addresses and masks for various network layers (extracted from the packet), and the number of the interface on which the packet was observed. - First and last times when packets were seen for this flow. - Counts for 'forward' (source to destination) and 'backward' (destination to source) components of the flow's traffic. - Other attributes, e.g. state of the flow record (discussed below).
+These include addresses and masks for various network layers (extracted from the packet header), and the identity of the interface on which the packet was observed. - First and last times when packets were seen for this flow. - Counts for 'forward' (source to destination) and 'backward' (destination to source) components of the flow's traffic. - Other attributes, e.g. state of the flow record (discussed below).